-A while ago I decided I wanted to do something like the Everyday projects that have been done by Beeple and other visual artists.
-This project was the closest analog I could think of for someone like myself who isn’t an artist but instead does math and writes code all day.
+A couple years ago I was inspired by the Everyday projects being done by visual artists such as Beeple, and found myself wanting to do something similar.
+This project was the closest analog I could think of for someone like myself who, instead of making visual art, does math and writes code all day.

 The primary goal of learning something new every day is to maintain personal momentum, i.e. “no zero days”.
-However, there’s also the added benefit of my knowledge base getting branched out, where my natural tendency is to stay stuck in small areas.
+However, there’s the added benefit of my knowledge base getting forcibly branched out, instead of following the natural tendency to stay stuck in areas I already know well.

-The purpose of posting everything online is just to hold myself accountable and make sure I actually do this, especially on the days where I super don’t want to.
-(There are in fact a lot of days I haven’t posted here.
-This is because I frequently do things like backpacking in the middle of nowhere, where there’s just no way I’m going to get an internet connection, so I have to just go on the honor system those days.)
+The purpose of posting everything online is just to hold myself accountable and make sure I actually do this, especially on the days when I don’t want to.
+(In fact, there are a lot of days I’ve missed the posting requirement.
+This is because I pretty frequently do things like taking backpacking trips in the middle of nowhere miles away from internet, so I have to just go on the honor system those days.)

 My name’s Zach and I study math and computer science at Berkeley.
-Other than that, I’m into playing guitar, seeing music shows, backpacking, snowboarding, and generally having a good time and enjoying things.
+Other than that, I’m into playing guitar, seeing live music, backpacking, snowboarding, and generally just having a good time.

-My general interests include metamathematics, information, and intelligence.
-At their intersection, I’m ultimately interested in designing intelligence capable of doing creative mathematics.
+My main interests include things like metamathematics, information, and intelligence.
+At their intersection, I’m ultimately interested in the design of intelligence capable of doing creative mathematics.

 If you’d like to chat about anything, email me at email@example.com.